harel-coffee/nids-with-sampling-auto/README.md

 # Investigating the Effect of Traffic Sampling on Machine Learning-Based Network Intrusion Detection Approaches

-This repo contains implementation of ML experiments for NIDS in the presence of sampling
+This repo contains implementation of ML experiments for NIDS in the presence of sampling Please note that repository is noisy, I am planning to clean it up in the future, if enough people ask me.
+Other than that, there is no motivation.

 ### Citing sampling+NIDS